 If you are not familiar with BAM, bedGraph and bigWig formats, you can read up on that in our Glossary of NGS terms

 This tool compares two BAM files based on the number of mapped reads.
 To compare the BAM files, the genome is partitioned into bins of equal size, then the number of reads found in each bin is counted per file, and finally a summary value is reported.
 This value can be the ratio of the number of reads per bin, the log2 of the ratio, or the difference.
 This tool can normalize the number of reads in each BAM file using the SES method proposed by Diaz et al. (2012) “Normalization, bias correction, and peak calling for ChIP-seq”.
 Statistical Applications in Genetics and Molecular Biology, 11(3).
 Normalization based on read counts is also available.
 The output is either a bedgraph or bigWig file containing the bin location and the resulting comparison value.
-Note that each end in a pair (for paired-end reads) is treated independently.
-If this is undesirable, then use the –samFlagInclude or –samFlagExclude options.
+By default, if reads are paired, the fragment length reported in the BAM file is used.
+Each mate, however, is treated independently to avoid a bias when a mixture of concordant and discordant pairs is present.
+This means that each end will be extended to match the fragment length.

 usage: bamCompare -b1 treatment.bam -b2 control.bam -o log2ratio.bw